uwacyber/cits1003/cits1003-labs/setting-up-your-laptop.md

 You can skip section 2 entirely if you have setup a VM to do the labs.
 But later if you decided to do some labs on your host machine, you can come back here and follow the instructions.

-Please note, this is NOT the recommended way of setting it up.
+Please note, this is NOT the recommended way of setting it up, but it might be useful if your laptop is not sufficiently powered to run VMs.

 ### 2.1.
 Windows